rajathai/broadridge-PyTraining/docs/index.md

 # Python Training

 <p style="text-align: justify;">Welcome to a comprehensive Python Training Program, exclusively designed for Broadridge's professional enrichment.
-Spearheaded by our skilled trainer **Rajath Kumar K S**, this program spans from 4th March 2024 to 15th March 2024, unfolding a rich curriculum at our Bangalore location.</p>
+Spearheaded by our skilled trainer <strong>Rajath Kumar K S</strong>, this program spans from 4th March 2024 to 15th March 2024, unfolding a rich curriculum at our Bangalore location.</p>

 ## Dive into Python